The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 Both Blood Weapon and Delirium should be used as they come up, without being held for extended periods of time (i.e. in the opener, at \~1:00, at \~2:00, etc).

-The second Blood Weapon in the fight can (and should) be delayed by ~three GCDs to avoid overcapping Blood and MP before raid buffs.
+The second Blood Weapon in the fight (around 1:00) can (and should) be delayed until 2 GCDs after Delirium is used.
+This means using Delirum -> 2 combo GCDs -> Blood Weapon -> 1 combo GCD -> start spending Delirium stacks.
+This delay allows you to avoid overcapping on MP and Blood Gauge before raid buffs come up.

 ## Pooling Resources for Raid Buffs

 Edge of Shadow and Bloodspiller can be delayed without loss, as long as MP and Blood do not overcap.
 Dark Knight is thus uniquely able to pool a massive amount of potency for use during party raid buff windows, which typically come in multiples of 60 seconds.

 Dark Knight generates around 12000 MP per minute, from a combination of Blood Weapon, Syphon Strike, Carve and Spit, Delirium, and natural MP regen ticks.
-Since MP caps at 10000, we delay the first (and only the first) Blood Weapon after the opener in full uptime to prevent overcapping before raid buffs come out, allowing four Edge of Shadow to naturally fall in every one-minute raid buff window.
+Since MP caps at 10000, we delay the first (and only the first) Blood Weapon after the opener in full uptime to prevent overcapping before raid buffs come out, allowing four Edge of Shadow to naturally fall in every 2-minute raid buff window.

-Similarly, try to use three Blood Gauge spenders (i.e. Living Shadow, Bloodspiller) during every one-minute raid buff window.
+Similarly, try to use three Blood Gauge spenders (i.e. Living Shadow, Bloodspiller) in addition to your free Delirium Bloodspillers during every 2-minute raid buff window.

 - - -